Jerrody/vulkanite/README.md

 When using the Vulkan API, driver code will be called which is possibly proprietary and on which you have no control.
 Even if you completely follow the Vulkan Specification and have no validation error, you might still get some surprise segfault when running your program on some GPUs/drivers (I speak from experience).
 As such the first solution would be to make every vulkan command or function calling a vulkan command unsafe, but this is from my point of view counter-productive.
 I chose to keep most Vulkan commands safe.
 The exceptions are destroy commands for which you must ensure everything created by what you are about to destroyed have already been destroyed.

 Note that these bindings assume the driver implementation complies, at least minimally, with the Vulkan Specification.
-In particular if the driver returns a completely unkown `VkStatus` code (which is not allowed by the specification), this will lead to undefined behavior in the rust code.
+In particular if the driver returns a completely unknown `VkStatus` code (which is not allowed by the specification), this will lead to undefined behavior in the rust code.

 ## Smart handles